AndersDeath/diary2/000-current.md

 # 05 June - Monday - Kaş - 249 day of immigration

 Today I had a nice talk to Olga about the situation with Holy Theory.
+I will do the next talk with my team tomorrow.